zammad/zammad-user-documentation/extras/knowledge-base.rst

 .. hint::

-   | Permissions of a parent category are inherited!
+   In general, permissions of a parent category are inherited!
+If you want to grant edit permissions for a sub-category for a specific role for example, set the upper level to "reader" and the desired sub-category to "editor".
+   The other way round is not possible (permissions can only be widened, not restricted).
+If you can't select permissions in the table, this could be the reason.

-   | Public answers are always available!
+   Be aware that public answers are always available!

 .. note:: **⚙️ Roles require knowledge base reader permission**